Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

 1. Continue following the lab instructions from within the remote instance and the Chromium browser.
     - We suggest you perform all your copy-paste from the instructions to the shell within the RDP session to avoid issues.

-You instance is now configured to run the SDAccel Developer labs on AWS F1 and you are ready to start the first training module.
+You instance is now configured to run the SDAccel Developer labs on AWS F1 and you are ready to start the first module.

 ---------------------------------------